Record Adopted Standard

 C. Treasurer.
 The treasurer, with the assistance of the Commission’s executive director, shall act as custodian of all Commission funds and shall be responsible for the collection and expenditure of funds, and for monitoring the administration of the Commission’s fiscal policies and procedures.
 When the Commission does not have an executive director, the treasurer shall also serve as secretary and perform the duties of secretary described in Article V, Section 2.

-D. Past Chair.
-The Past Chair is the person who served as Chair for the term immediately prior to the election of his or her successor as Chair.
-If the Past Chair is no longer the chief insurance regulator, this position shall remain vacant.
-The Past Chair shall assist the incoming Chair, Vice Chair and Treasurer with strategic planning for the annual period and matters of governance, membership and operations.
-The Past Chair may have other duties assigned by the Chair including chairing committees, serving as liaison with key stakeholders, and special projects.
+D. Most Recent Past Chair.
+The past chair is the person who most recently served as chair.
+The most recent past chair shall provide continuity in organizational leadership and assist with strategic planning for the annual period and matters of governance, membership and operations.
+The most recent past chair may have other duties assigned by the Chair including chairing committees, serving as liaison with key stakeholders, and special projects.

 Section 3.
 Officers’ Costs and Expense Reimbursement.